asaxuc/PromptLT/README.md

 <p align="center"><img src="fig/larger.jpg" style="max-width: 70%; height: auto;" id="title-icon">    </p>

 ##### <font color=Red>I feel really sorry that lines below in the paper have a little problems.
-I spent too much time on the appendix, innumerable workload makes me fail to double-check the paper.</font>
+I spent too much time on the appendix, the heavy workload makes me fail on several details.</font>
 Some modifications here:
 1. line 147: head-new -> head-base
 2. line 154: tail-based -> tail-base; unlabeled base classes ~~and new tail-base samples~~ can then naturally ...